-As of , 2020, options to purchase an aggregate of shares of common stock were outstanding under our 2006 Incentive Plan and no additional shares of common stock were reserved for future issuance under our 2006 Incentive Plan.
-As of , 2020, options to purchase an shares of common stock were outstanding under our 2016 Incentive Plan, and subsequent to , 2020, we granted options aggregate of to purchase an additional shares of common stock.
-As of shares of common stock were reserved for future issuance , 2020, , 2020, we reserved an additional under our 2016 Incentive Plan.
-Subsequent to shares of common stock for future issuance under our 2016 Incentive Plan.
+As of October 15, 2020, options to purchase an aggregate of 249,370 shares of common stock were outstanding under our 2006 Incentive Plan.
+As of October 15, 2020, options to purchase an aggregate of 2,473,941 shares of common stock were outstanding under our 2016 Incentive Plan.
 For additional information regarding the terms of these plans, see the section titled "Executive Compensation-Employee Benefit Plans."